Merdzhen/crypto-calculator/README.md

 # crypto-calculator

-This app helps you to calculate profit from your crypto investments Run with 'npm start'
+This app helps you to calculate profit from your crypto investments.
+Run with 'npm start'